Why these talks?

 Your Elusive Creative Greatness (Elizabeth Gilbert)

 After writing the freakish success of best-selling novel, Eat Pray Love, author Elizebeth Gilbert was faced with the same challenge many creatives face: the pressure of topping her previous novel.
 In this talk, Gilbert points to how society expects so much from artists and geniuses and how this could explain why creative people have a reputation for being enormously mentally unstable.
-This talk gives great insights on why some serious self-management is crucial and we can help our creativity continue flourishing
+This talk gives great insights on why some serious self-management is crucial and we can help us flourishing with the right creativity exercises.

 If your job is to dance, do your dance.
 If the divine, cockeyed genius assigned to your case decides to let some sort of wonderment be glimpsed, for just one moment through your efforts, then “Olé!”
 And if not, do your dance anyhow.
 And “Olé!” to you, nonetheless.